 - The third section (ca one week) focuses specifically on natural resource management and ecosystem services.
 We introduce ecosystem based adaptation and restoration ecology as methods to both adapt to (e.g. strategies for managing biodiversity) and mitigate (e.g. CO2-sequestration) climate change.

-- The fourth section (is where the student should write a popular paper based on a scientific paper (and or theme) and do a written exam.
+- The fourth section is where the student should write a popular paper based on a scientific paper (and or theme) and do a written exam.

 A representative selection of scientific studies will be discussed in detail to provide insight and highlight examples from the three first sections.
 Excursions at study start introduce several issues in a field context.

-- Understand ecology and ecological processes
+- understanding of ecology and ecological processes

-- Advanced knowledge about how climatic factor and climate change affect current patterns of species distribution, abundance and phenology
+- advanced knowledge about how climatic factor and climate change affect current patterns of species distribution, abundance and phenology

-- Knowledge about the interaction between climate change and other global environmental changes
+- knowledge about the interaction between climate change and other global environmental changes

-- Knowledge about how climate change affects terrestrial and aquatic/marine systems
+- knowledge about how climate change affects terrestrial and aquatic/marine systems

-- Advanced knowledge about how climate change affects basic ecosystem services and the consequences for human food production in a local and global perspective
+- advanced knowledge about how climate change affects basic ecosystem services and the consequences for human food production in a local and global perspective

-- Knowledge about how natural resources and land (e.g. forests, peatland, wetlands, etc) can be managed to maintain and increase CO2-sequestration
+- knowledge about how natural resources and land (e.g. forests, peatland, wetlands, etc) can be managed to maintain and increase CO2-sequestration

-- Explain how climate change affects different ecosystems
+- explain how climate change affects different ecosystems

-- Present relevant scientific literature to their fellow students
+- present relevant scientific literature to their fellow students

-- Analyze and critically assess relevant scientific literature, and other information sources, and use these to structure and formulate scientific reasoning.
+- analyze and critically assess relevant scientific literature, and other information sources, and use these to structure and formulate scientific reasoning.

-- Write a popular science article on climate change ecology targeting a general audience
+- write a popular science article on climate change ecology targeting a general audience

-- Communicate scientific problems, analyses and conclusions within their field of expertise
+- communicate scientific problems, analyses and conclusions within their field of expertise

-- Present scientific research to a general audience
+- present scientific research to a general audience

-- Apply ecological knowledge in natural resource management and planning
+- apply ecological knowledge in natural resource management and planning

 Krav til forkunnskapar